fdip/spring-boot-connecting-to-database-running-in-a-docker-container/README.md

 ## Overview

-Sample application to illustrate the usage of a JEE micro service running on a docker container connecting to other docker container hosting a database server.
+Sample application to illustrate the usage of a JEE micro service running on a docker container connecting to another docker container hosting a database server.